Cross Country Skiing in the Boulder Area

 Ah, winter.
 When the snows come, it's time to get out the old cross country skis and head up into the mountains west of Boulder.
 Cross country skiing is a great winter outdoor activity--more natural and cheaper than alpine skiing or snowboarding and more exciting than snowshoeing.

 This page is a collection of resources for cross country skiing in and around Boulder, CO.
 This collection is by no means complete, but is as accurate as I have been able to make it.
 Please feel free to send suggestions, corrections or comments to me via the contact page.
-(Most recently updated on May 4 2008 [Added Magnolia map].)
+(Most recently updated on Jan 1 2014 [Added link to Boulder Army Store].)

-Above is a map of trailheads to cross country ski areas.
+Above is a map of trailheads to cross country ski areas and points of interest on trails.
 Below is more information.
 All pictures are about 200K in size and were taken in early March, so are not indicative of snow conditions at other times.

 In and around Boulder (back to map)